sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 - to a "lighter" model where we don't need all the data
 - to a "heavier" model where we're going to add lots of data we don't own

 This last point is important.
-It's common to **consolidate** our data when we update our Reads Database.
+It's common to **consolidate** our data when we update our Reads Database (served by a *Reads Service*).
 We can JOIN other tables we own or query other applications to fetch data we don't own/can't compute (customer name, product description, VTAs..).
 We don't want to do this at query time: we want a predictable stable latency hence accesses in O(1).

 This consolidation/transformations is done when we need to update the database (when something changed), not at query-time.
 It means: